What are Lynx?

 Lynx do kill livestock – most often sheep – but the numbers killed vary greatly between countries.

-Lynx may also take unsecured chickens, but this is unusual.
-And lynx have been known to They may also prey on farmed deer, but this can be prevented by electric fencing.
+Lynx may take unsecured chickens, but this is unusual.
+They may also prey on farmed deer, but this can be prevented by electric fencing.
 Lynx attacks on larger livestock are virtually unheard of.

 Scotland’s National Lynx Discussion highlighted that, even if lynx only kill small numbers of sheep, the impact on individual farmers could be significant.
-Managing this would require a transparent and responsive approach, supported by financial support measures developed in collaboration with those affected.
+Managing this would require a transparent and responsive approach, including financial support measures developed in collaboration with farmers.

 What could a reintroduction look like?